cgwire/kitsu/docs/getting-started-production/README.md

 To go deeper into the details, you can display **Estimation** vs. **Time** (duration) for each asset and shot in Kitsu.

 You can now see the sum-up of each Task for this specific asset or shot.
-And if something looks not right, you can click on the asset's name or shot and go to the detail page.
+If something looks not right, you can click on the asset's name or shot and go to the detail page.

 ![Global Shot Estimation](../img/getting-started/global_shot_est.png)

 On the detail page, on the top left of the screen, you have the sum-up of the asset/shot life.
-You have the detail of each **Status**, **Estimation**, **duration**, **Start and due date**, and assignation.
+You have the details of each **Status**, **Estimation**, **duration**, **Start and due date**, and assignation.

 ![Detail Shot Estimation](../img/getting-started/shot_detail_casting.png)